farajabien/monee/docs/app-functionality-review.md

 **Known Issues:**

-- ❌ No income transaction tracking (only planned/expected income)
+- ❌ No income expense tracking (only planned/expected income)
 - ❌ No income history/trends
 - ❌ No late income warnings